ginacuomo/ideel_hackathon/analysis/data-out/README.md

 1. `optimistic_times.csv`
 1. `pessimistic_times.csv`

+We also output the longitudinal time series for ArtR and 28-day treatment failure at each year from t = 0 to t = 40 years.

+1. `central_longitudinal_times.csv`
+1. `optimistic_longitudinal_times.csv`
+1. `pessimistic_longitudinal_times.csv`

 The second set of outputs provide the estimated time from now (based on spatial maps of current resistance prevalence) for ArtR to reach 10%.